Lasagna Bulb Pot Easy Fall Project

 Like the pasta dish it's named after, lasagna bulb container gardens are arranged in layers.

-Layering bulbs in flower pots is an easy, space-saving method for producing gorgeous container flowers from March through May.
+Layering bulbs in flower pots is an easy, space-saving method for producing gorgeous container flowers that will bloom from March through May.

-- early, mid and late spring blooming bulbs, such as crocus, narcissus and tulip bulbs.
+- Early, mid, and late spring-blooming bulbs, such as crocus, narcissus, and tulip

 To feed the bulbs, you can also add bonemeal to the layers of your container garden.

 Select a Large Flower Pot and Add Soil

 This year I chose a very large lightweight pot for our container bulb garden.
 Even partially filled with soil, it's heavy, but because of its rounded bottom I can tip and roll it to an out-of-the-way spot behind some shrubbery until spring.